 Let’s say that you calculate a turnover rate of 30%.
 That seems like a pretty high number, right?
 Or is it really?
 If your staff is comprised of a large number of high school students or college interns, 30% might be excellent turnover rate for you.
 If you are snowball stand owner, this number may be quite low.

 The point is that instead of spending a copious amount of time trying to figure out if your churn rate is good or bad, based on its place on a numbers scale, you should be asking yourself what the implications of this rate mean for your company.

-According to our Senior HR Manager Steffy Ritter, there are two main reasons why employees leave.
-The number one reason is due to a “bad hiring.”
-The number two reason is “bad management.”
+According to our Senior Human Resources Manager Steffy Ritter, there are two main reasons why employees leave.
+The number one reason is due to a bad hiring.
+The second reason is bad management.
 Either way, she explains, “it is a waste of time and money when someone that you hire leaves your company.”

-What this looks like:
+What bad hiring looks like:

 “Sometimes, it is not clearly evident at first that a person is going be a bad hire.
 With multiple interviews, and multiple people attending each interview, you can drill down to see if someone will be a good fit or not for your company.”

-What that looks like:
+What bad management looks like:

 “Managers have to be open to admitting that they are the reason that people have left, find ways to take ownership of it, and make changes to help them do a better job in the future.”

-In Steffy’s experience, turnover indicates that somewhere along the way, “someone didn’t make the right decisions.”
-She encourages that you investigate why as quickly as you see a problem developing.
-Knowing that the “two main reasons why employees leave” are due to “bad hiring” or “bad management,” may help you determine a starting point for your inquiries.
-Once you have drilled down to determine the root of the problem, it is just as important that you “learn from the lessons” to eliminate the same problems from cropping up again in the future.
+Once you have drilled down to determine the root of the problem, it is just as important that you learn from the lessons to eliminate the same problems from popping up again in the future.